Tyler-Csurilla/Tyler-Csurilla/README.md

 - C#
 ---

+- I am a fan of creating generative art and simulations
+- I like to work with Angular and React primarily for the front-end.
+- Love experimenting with newer back-end technologies, but you can never discount the classics.

+---

 <div align="center">
-⭐️ Feel free to reach out on my links above.
+▲ Feel free to reach out on my links above. ▲
 </div>